 Catheter Ablation Procedures

 A catheter ablation procedure uses ablation energy to scar part of the heart’s tissue, which prevents irregular impulses from traveling to the rest of your heart.
 We guide a catheter through the blood vessels to your heart to the source of your arrhythmia.
 Then we direct the energy to the part of the heart that is malfunctioning.
 We use this procedure, also called radiofrequency ablation, to treat atrial fibrillation and ventricular tachycardia, among other heart rhythm conditions.
-At Mount Sinai Heart, we can use this basic process in combination with intense freezing, lasers, and surgery.
+At Mount Sinai Fuster Heart Hospital, we can use this basic process in combination with intense freezing, lasers, and surgery.
 The most common procedures are:

 Radiofrequency ablation is a procedure in which we manipulate catheters (long wires) through veins or arteries from the groin region to the heart in order to cauterize the abnormal tissue.
 We use radiofrequency catheter ablation to treat a variety of types of arrhythmias, including the typically simpler superventricular tachycardia rhythms, to the more complicated atrial fibrillation or ventricular tachycardia.
 Typically, a catheter ablation procedure requires an overnight stay in the hospital.